Silver mining in Arizona: Tombstone district

 Without the steam to operate the system, the pumps failed and the water rose.
 Not willing to give in, the company fought the good fight and charged on.
 They fought the water for almost a year and even added additional horsepower with more boilers coming online.
 On May 1, 1910 the boilers failed after being pushed to their limits.
 Still the company charged on.
 They continued to fight the water and by December 1910, finally won the battle, bringing the water back to the 1000 ft level.
 But the damage had already been done.
 Low ore values, lost production and the expense of many millions of dollars to fight the water drove the company into bankruptcy.
 On January 18, 1911 the company closed the mine.
 On August 9, 1911 the Tombstone Consolidated Mines Company, LTD., was declared bankrupt.
 They had won the battle, but lost the war.
 Phelps-Dodge Corporation bought the claims for $500,000 at a Sheriff's auction.
 They were the only bidders.

 During World War I the camp was revived, not as a silver producer but as the nation's foremost supplier of manganese, a strategic metal.
 In 1917 the district's work force was larger than at any time in its history.

 During the silver boom, it is generally agreed that Tombstone was the most prolific silver producer of any mining district in Arizona that was mined primarily for silver.
 The district produced 32 million troy ounces (1,000 metric tons) of silver.
 There are widely varying estimates of the value of gold and silver mined during the course of Tombstone's history.
-In 1883, writer Patrick Hamilton estimated that during the first four years of activity the mines produced about USD $25,000,000 (approximately $ today).
-Other estimates include USD $40 to USD $85 million (about $ to $ today).
+In 1883, writer Patrick Hamilton estimated that during the first four years of activity the mines produced about $25,000,000 (approximately $ today).
+Other estimates include $40 to $85 million (about $ to $ today).